 The directors of the Company (the directors), being also trustees of the controlled entities are responsible for the other information.
-The other information comprises the information included in the Annual Directors' (Trustees') Report and Financial Report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Annual Directors' (Trustees') Report and Financial Report for the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.

-Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon through our opinion on the financial report.